 - Kenneth Pennington, A Short History of Canon Law from Apostolic Times to 1917 – a splendid introduction

-- Bio-bibliographies of medieval lawyers, Ames Foundation – for decades available at the website of Kenneth Pennington, Washington, D.C.; the database mentions also anonymous works, and gives information on manuscripts, editions and literature
+- Bio-bibliographies of medieval lawyers, Ames Foundation – for decades available at the website of Kenneth Pennington, Washington, D.C.; the new database mentions also anonymous works, and gives information on manuscripts, editions and literature

 A selection of the main websites with online editions of the major textual sources: